 You must complete all forms and return them to the Office of Financial Aid by the deadline stated on the verification forms.
 Be sure that all forms are appropriately signed.
 You must include with the completed verification forms signed copies of current federal income tax returns for you and your parents, if you are a dependent student (or for you and your spouse, if you are an independent student).
 All schedules (all pages) of the tax returns must be submitted.
 Additionally, you must submit copies of all W-2s for the requested tax year.

 Yes.
-You must submit a copy of all pages of the federal tax return, including all schedules (such as Schedules B, C, C-EZ, D, E, F, J, and SE) and all supplementary forms.
-The Office of Financial Aid needs a complete federal tax return to conduct our review.
-We do not, however, need copies of state income tax returns.
+You must submit a copy of all pages of the federal tax transcript, including all schedules (such as Schedules B, C, C-EZ, D, E, F, J, and SE) and all supplementary forms.
+The Office of Financial Aid needs a complete federal tax transcript to conduct our review.
+We do not, however, need copies of state income transcript.

 You must immediately notify the Office of Financial Aid.
-Also, you must immediately request copies of your W-2s from your employers (who are required by law to provide an additional copy) and/or contact the Internal Revenue Service (toll-free 1-800-829-1040) to obtain a transcript of your signed federal tax return.
+Also, you must immediately request copies of your W-2s from your employers (who are required by law to provide an additional copy) and/or contact the Internal Revenue Service (toll-free 1-800-829-1040) or www.irs.gov/Individuals/Get-Transcript to obtain a copy of their federal tax transcript.

-Your parents may submit a copy of their federal tax return directly to the Office of Financial Aid.
-Though we prefer that your parents' federal income tax return be enclosed with your other completed verification forms, it can be submitted separately.
+Your parents may submit a copy of their tax transcript directly to the Office of Financial Aid.
+Though we prefer that your parent's tax transcript be enclosed with your other completed verification forms, it can be submitted separately.
 However, they must write your YU ID on each page of the return so that we can match it with the rest of your verification paperwork.

 Not necessarily.
 After reviewing the documents you submitted we may need to request additional information and/or documentation to resolve any discrepancies.
 You must respond to these requests for additional information within two weeks.

 As instructed by the verification forms, submit to the Office of Financial Aid a copy of your Form 4868 (the request for an extension to file a federal return).
-You (and/or your parents) must immediately submit a signed copy of the tax return as soon as the extension expires.
+You (and/or your parents) must immediately submit the federal tax transcript as soon as the extension expires.